lizKimita/Triangle-Tracker/README.md

 #### By **Elizabeth Wanjiku Kimita**

 ## Description
-With this application users input their triangle values and depending on that the program gives an output to the users stating what kind of a triangle is described.
+With this application users input their triangle values and depending on that, the program gives an output to the users stating what kind of a triangle is described.
 The triangles can either be equilateral, isosceles, scalene or not a triangle.

 ## Setup/Installation Requirements
 * The user requires an Internet connection to log into the website.
-* when he/she is ready to input the triangle's values,user clicks the "Find out here" button.
+* when he/she is ready to input the triangle's values,the user clicks the "Find out here" button.
 * There will be a prompt asking the user to enter the values.
 * Once all the required values are input, a pop-up informing the user of the Triangle type will appear.
 * The process can be repeated as many times as one needs with different values